Click the picture icons above to see more

-Chris, a Fayetteville, North Carolina native and graduate of one of the nation's finest Historical Black Colleges and Universities, North Carolina Agricultural and Technical State University, is a three time award-winning youth and undergraduate program director, a strong advocate for youth and a lifelong public servant, by way of his extensive work in the community and continued work with youth and young adults.
+Chris, a Fayetteville, North Carolina native and graduate of one of the nation's finest Historical Black Colleges and Universities, North Carolina Agricultural and Technical State University, is a three time award-winning and eight time award nominated youth and undergraduate program director, a strong advocate for youth and a lifelong public servant, by way of his extensive work in the community and continued work with youth and young adults.
 Chris has served in roles as Youth Development Directors, has worked in Communications with the National Football League's Carolina Panthers and has served with a myriad of youth leadership and service organizations such as Upward Bound, Big Brothers Big Sisters, the YMCA, National Youth Sports Program and others.
 He comfortably utilizes his lifelong love of learning, genuine affection and sense of humor with his audiences to help him achieve his ultimate goal of inspiring others.

 Chris spent most of his formative years in one of the state's poorest and most crime-ridden communities in Fayetteville, North Carolina at the height of the crack cocaine epidemic, primarily in a single-parent home with his father, who abused drugs and alcohol.
 Chris, who didn't formally meet his mother until he was 16 years old, spent a considerable amount of time looking for her and wondered why his mother didn't want him or love him.
 Even after meeting his mother, she'd often, in moments of anger and frustration, call Chris names, berate his father and tell Chris "I could have thrown you in a garbage can somewhere and no one would have known."
 Chris and his father moved eight times during ages 5-16, from roach-infested home to home, because of eviction, with Chris' father even spending time under the stars.
 They spent time on the couches of other friends/family and Chris' father stayed in a one-room motel for a lengthy period of time while Chris stayed with his grandmother during his latter years in high school.
 Chris was often bullied in school for his home life and appearance, which often included shabby clothing that wasn't washed, not having adequate air in the summer or heat in the winter, not always having running water and often having food shortages in his home.
 Having overcome this adversity with the strength of a support system who believed in him, including his dad, grandmother, several aunts and uncles, neighbors Mrs. Jones, Mrs. McEachern, Tonya, his youth league baseball and football coaches (Coach Blue, Coach Abraham and Coach Smokey) and a host of others, Chris went on to graduate from Terry Sanford Senior High School in Fayetteville and continued his academic growth, attending North Carolina A&T State University and earning a degree in 2003.
 Chris then attended the University of North Carolina at Greensboro, earning a second degree in 2006, before earning a Nonprofit Management Certificate from Duke in 2011 through a special program with the North Carolina Commission on Volunteerism and Community Service.